**IMPORTANT PARK NOTICES**

 12/7/23 – UPDATED – [HAWAIʻI] Kua Bay in Kekaha Kai State Park has REOPENED.

 12/7/23 – UPDATED – [OAHU]: Ka’ena Point State Park, Mokule’ia Section vehicle access is CLOSED due to saturated roads, the Keawa’ula Section has REOPENED.

 WELCOME TO HAWAIʻI STATE PARKS

-The Hawaiʻi State Park System is composed of 50 state parks encompassing approximately 30,000 acres on 5 major islands.
-These parks offer varied outdoor recreation and heritage opportunities.
+The Hawaiʻi State Park System is composed of 50 parks encompassing approximately 30,000 acres on five major islands.
+These parks offer a variety of outdoor recreation and heritage opportunities.
 The park environments range from landscaped grounds with developed facilities to wildland areas with trails and primitive facilities.

 We invite you to experience Hawaiʻi’s State Parks, to learn about our unique resources and history, and enjoy outdoor recreation and culture.
 As you visit, please help us protect Hawaiʻi’s fragile and irreplaceable resources for future generations.

 - Oct10/21/23 – IMAGINE A DAY WITHOUT WATER AT WAHIAWĀ FRESHWATER STATE RECREATION AREA

 PARTICIPATE IN THE “IMAGINE A DAY WITHOUT WATER” EVENT Imagine a Day Without Water is a day observed nationally to pause and reflect on the many ways that water and water systems impact our lives… Read More »

 - Jul7/5/23 – POLIHALE STATE PARK OUTREACH COMMUNITY MEETING TO BE HELD JULY 18th